chenludi/DataParasite_acjob/README.md

 ---

+## Known Limitations

+**URL Accuracy**: Manual review shows that while the core entity data is generally accurate, the supporting URLs provided in results may occasionally link to a search-start page or a broader section, rather than directly to the relevant reference or passage.
+Sometimes, links may be broken.
+Finding a way to instruct the model for precise citations remains a headache as of now.
+The extracted data itself is typically reliable, but you may need to manually locate the specific source context for verification.

 ## References

 [1] Park, Y., & Greene, C. S. (2018).
 A parasite's perspective on data sharing. *GigaScience*, 7(11), giy129. https://doi.org/10.1093/gigascience/giy129